These kid-friendly slow cooker recipes will make your life so much easier.

 It takes only 10 minutes to prepare, and all you’ll need is macaroni, evaporated milk, whole milk, butter, cheddar cheese, salt, pepper, paprika, and cooking spray.

 It’s the creamiest, cheesiest, most delicious macaroni and cheese you’ll ever taste, especially if you add a few chives to it once it’s ready.

-Speaking of creamy and cheesy, this Crockpot chicken and rice is an equally yummy dream come true.
+Speaking of creamy and cheesy, this Crockpot chicken recipe with rice is an equally yummy dream come true.

 The rice is fluffy and flavorful, and the chicken is tender and succulent.

 It’s wonderfully herb-flavored and garlicky, not to mention unbelievably filling.

 Plus, it only takes 10 minutes of prep before you dump it in the Crockpot, and you can’t beat that.

 If your kids are pizza addicts, they might prefer this Crockpot pizza casserole.

 It has plenty of cheese, garlic, and pizza sauce, and thanks to the Italian sausage, pepperoni, and ground beef, it’s also incredibly filling.